microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

   - Overflowed state: When there are more Avatars than the `maxAvatars`, an overflow indicator will be rendered that can be clicked to look at the rest of the avatars.
     - `Pie` layout: since `maxAvatars` is ignored, the overflow indicator will be rendered strictly when there's more than three avatars.
 - _Interaction_
-  - _Keyboard_: Overflow indicator can be intereacted with the keyboard and when enter is pressed a popover that traps focus will be rendered.
+  - _Keyboard_: Overflow indicator can be interacted with the keyboard and when enter is pressed a popover that traps focus will be rendered.
   - _Cursor_ and _Touch_: When overflow indicator is clicked, the popover is displayed with the avatars that overflow.
 When the overflow indicator is hovered, a tooltip will read the number of people overflowed (`{numOverflowAvatars} more people` by default).
   - _Screen readers_:
     - `Avatar`: logic is handled by `Avatar` component.
     - `AvatarGroup`:
       - When a label is used alongside `AvatarGroup` and focused, all Avatars are read.
 If the overflow indicator is rendered, the popover localized text is read.
-      - Avatars can be focused and the name will be read .
-To get to the overflowed avatars, the Popover must be triggered and will get focus letting the user traverse through the overflowed Avatars.
+      - Avatars can be focused and the name will be read.
+To get to the Avatars in the overflow menu, the Popover must be triggered, which will in turn set focus on it and let the user traverse through the set of overflowed Avatars.

 ## Accessibility